Algorithmic Information Design in Multi-Player Games: Possibility and Limits in Singleton Congestion: The blessing of small number of resources.

 \begin{theorem} The social-cost-minimizing private signaling scheme can be computed in $\poly(N^R)$ time. \end{theorem}

-\begin{proof}[Proof Sketch] We provide a proof sketch here and defer the detailed proof to Appendix \ref{append:const-private-proof}.
-By Bergemann and Morris \cite{bergemann2016bayes}, we only need to optimize the social cost over the set of \emph{Bayes Correlated Equilibrium} (BCEs).
+\begin{proof} [Proof Sketch] \, We provide a proof sketch here and defer the detailed proof to Appendix \ref{append:const-private-proof}. \citet{ bergemann2016bayes} show that we only need to optimize the social cost over the set of \emph{Bayes Correlated Equilibrium} (BCEs).
 Like the standard correlated equilibria, the signals of a private signaling scheme in a BCE can be interpreted as \textit{obedient action recommendations}.
 Thus, the signal set $\Sigma_i$ for agent $i$ can W.L.O.G. be $A_i$, and $\Sigma = A$.
 An action recommendation $a_i$ to player $i$ is \textit{obedient} if following this recommended action is indeed a best response for $i$.
 Formally, for any $a_i$, we have:

 Consequently, the optimal correlated equilibrium can be computed by the exponentially large linear program: \begin{lp} \maxi{ \sum_{\theta \in \Theta} \sum_{\bv{a} \in A} \sum_{r \in R} \pi(\bv{a}|\theta) \mu(\theta) n_r c^\theta_r(n_r) } \st \qcon{ \sum_{\theta \in \Theta} \sum_{\bv{a}_{-i}} \pi(a_i, \bv{a}_{-i}|\theta) \mu_{\theta} \bigg[ c^{\theta}_{a_i}(n_{a_i}) - c^{\theta}_{a'_i}(n_{a'_i}+1) \bigg] \leq 0}{ i \in [N], a'_i \in A_i} \qcon{ \sum_{\bv{a} \in A} \pi( \bv{a} |\theta) =1}{ \theta \in \Theta} \qcon{ \pi( \bv{a} |\theta) \geq 0 }{\theta \in \Theta, \bv{a} \in A} \end{lp}